Wildst/dnd/dm/Dragon of Icespire Peak/README.md

 ## Adventure

+### 29/04/2022 - Session 3.3
+**Marpenoth 5**

+* They enter the sewers as Sasha goes missing, noticed when Copper wanted to let her trip.
+* After a weird eye creature that made some noise leak to the streets, a water Genasi entered the sewers to help out for a couple of days.
+* The hideout of the Xanathar's guide is found and there is an interesting discussion as a result of a young goblin guard.
+* A big, and bigger, fight made the recently met Genasi explode so the days were actually closer to hours :(.
+* Left without much resources and HP, the party is taking a long rest to recuperate and get ready to hopefully find and safe Floon (finally).

+**Marpenoth 6**

 ### 22/04/2022 - Session 3.2
+**Marpenoth 5**

 * After talking to some people in the Skewered Dragon, they enter a Zhentarim hideout and find dead bodies and some Kenku's inside.
 * They kill them all, but 1 of them is only uncouncious, waking up tied up
 * The kenku spills some information before the city watch shows up: